-Rosenblatt is a program written in Visual Basic 6.0 for the demonstration and exploration of perceptrons.
+Rumelhart is a program written in Visual Basic 6.0 for the demonstration and exploration of multilayer perceptrons.
 It is designed for use on a computer based upon a Microsoft Windows operating system.
-The program is part of a multimedia support package for a book in preparation by Michael R.W.
-Dawson.
-This manuscript has the working title Minds and Machines: Connectionism and Psychological Modeling, and has been accepted for publication by Blackwell Publishing.
-Michael Dawson and Vanessa Yaremchuk programmed the current version of Rosenblatt.
-A second program, RosenblattLite, is identical to Rosenblatt with the exception that it does not include the capability to save network results in Microsoft Excel workbooks.
-In this document, Rosenblatt will be the only program referred to, as the user interface for it is identical to the interface for RosenblattLite.
+The program is part of a multimedia support package for a book by Michael R.W.
+Dawson, Minds and Machines: Connectionism and Psychological Modeling, which is currently in production by Blackwell Publishing.
+Michael Dawson and Vanessa Yaremchuk programmed the current version of Rumelhart.
+A second program, RumelhartLite, is identical to Rumelhart with the exception that it does not include the capability to save network results in Microsoft Excel workbooks.
+In this document, Rumelhart will be the only program referred to, as the user interface for it is identical to the interface for RumelhartLite.
 Both programs are distributed as freeware from the following website: